go-ndn/nfd/README.md

 Each face runs in its own goroutine, and the core handles communication between each faces.

 When a face receives an interest from remote face, it sends a forward request to the core.
 The core looks up centralized RIB for a list of faces to fulfill this request, and distributes this request to them.

-# Trust model

-Only one `.ndncert` is supported.
-You can generate one from `ndn-cert-gen`.

 # Install
 ```